Evvy/Unity-Tutorials/README.md

 # Unity Tutorials
-These tutorials are ment to give a wider understanding / more context to elements of Unity(C#) coding.
+These tutorials are ment to give a broader understanding / more context to elements of Unity(C#) coding.
 Each tutorial will contain a variety of explanations, ranging from mathematical explanations to pure code.
 **For more details, check out Unity's own documentation: [Unity3D](https://docs.unity3d.com/ScriptReference/).**